 The first category that you will need to calculate are the PT and OT function scores.
 These are scored on a 0-16 scale.
 The more independent the resident is the higher their score.
 So in this particular category, the lower the score, the more care and assistance the resident requires.

-There are several activities of daily living (ADL) factors to calculate here in order to get a final score for Step 1 in this section.
+There are several activities of daily living (ADL) factors to calculate here in order to get a final score for Step 1 in this section and best use our PDPM cheat sheet.

 - Eating, oral hygiene, and toiletry hygiene are all straightforward scores that you will add together.